Portal Software

+Portal Software, Inc. was a US enterprise software company that developed billing and revenue management systems for internet and telecommunications service providers.
+Its primary product, Portal Infranet, was used by telecoms operators and ISPs to handle real-time customer management, rating and billing at scale.
+The company was acquired by Oracle Corporation in 2006 for approximately $220 million.

+History

-Portal Software, Inc., was founded in 1985 as Portal Information Network, one of the first Internet service providers in the San Francisco Bay Area.
-It was founded by John Little.
-The company offered its own interface through modem access that featured Internet email.
-Towards the end of the 1980s, the company offered FTP.
+Portal Software was founded in 1985 as Portal Information Network by John Little, initially operating as one of the first Internet service providers in the San Francisco Bay Area.
+The company offered internet access via modem, providing email and, by the late 1980s, FTP access through its own interface.

-During this time, the company developed its own account management software.
-In 1992, John Little decided to focus on developing Portal's internal software for other ISPs, which he saw as a fast evolving market.
-Their ISP business was shut down and the accounts sold to Sprint.
-The company was renamed Portal Software in 1993 and Dave Labuda joined the new company as co-founder.
-Little and Labuda developed a scalable and flexible real-time enterprise software architecture, which they applied to the management of customers and revenue for internet and telecom service providers.
+As the company managed its own subscriber base, it built internal account management and billing software to handle customer operations.
+In 1992, John Little concluded that the software itself was more valuable than the ISP business, and pivoted the company to sell that software to other service providers.
+The ISP business was shut down and its accounts sold to Sprint.

+The company was renamed Portal Software in 1993, and Dave Labuda joined as co-founder.
+Little and Labuda developed a scalable, real-time enterprise software architecture focused on customer and revenue management for telecoms and internet providers.
+To extend its capabilities in high-performance telephony rating, Portal acquired the InteGrate software from Solution42, a German company with expertise in telecommunications usage event processing.

-Portal Software developed a billing and revenue software suite (Portal Infranet) primarily targeted at telecommunications companies and ISPs.
-It was one of the largest companies in its business.
-Customers of Portal Software included PSINet, AOL Time Warner, China Mobile, Deutsche Telekom, France Télécom, iG Brazil, Juno Online Services, KPN, Orange UK, Reuters, SIRIUS Satellite Radio, Sprint Canada, Telefónica, Telenor, Telstra, TIM, U.S. Cellular, Vodafone, SaskTel and XM Satellite Radio.
-In order to address the telecommunications market, Portal software acquired the InteGrate software from Solution42, a German company which had a history in high-performance telecommunications Rating.
-This allowed a realistic performance of rating telephony usage events, something that was not feasible with the 'real-time' rating engine they had developed in-house.
+Portal Infranet, its flagship product suite, was adopted by major telecoms operators worldwide.
+Customers included PSINet, AOL Time Warner, China Mobile, Deutsche Telekom, France Télécom, iG Brazil, Juno Online Services, KPN, Orange UK, Reuters, SIRIUS Satellite Radio, Sprint Canada, Telefónica, Telenor, Telstra, TIM, U.S. Cellular, Vodafone, SaskTel and XM Satellite Radio.

-Portal Software was bought by Oracle Corporation in 2006 for an estimated $220 Million.
-Portal Software is now a business unit of Oracle.
-Like other acquisition software, Portal Software will be integrated with the core products of Oracle such as Siebel (CRM), PeopleSoft (ERP/CRM), JD Edwards (ERP).
-At the time of the acquisition, Dave Labuda was the CEO, Bhaskar Gorti was a Senior Vice President of Worldwide Marketing and Sales, JK Chelladurai was the Managing Director of India development center, Bruce Grainger Vice President of Americas, Tim Porter Vice President of EMEA.
+In 2006, Oracle Corporation acquired Portal Software for approximately $220 million.
+At the time of the acquisition, Dave Labuda was CEO, Bhaskar Gorti was Senior Vice President of Worldwide Marketing and Sales, JK Chelladurai was Managing Director of the India development centre, Bruce Grainger was Vice President of Americas and Tim Porter was Vice President of EMEA.